Korgalzhyn

 Korgalzhyn (Қорғалжын, Qorğaljyn) is a village in the Akmola Region, Kazakhstan.
 It serves as the administrative center of Korgalzhyn District.
 The Nura River slowly flows around the selo.
 It is situated 120 km south-west of Astana.
 Population:

 The selo serves as the main and only base for entering the Saryarka — Steppe and Lakes of Northern Kazakhstan Unesco World Heritage site with Lake Tengiz at its heart.
 Many foreigners, mostly birdwatchers from all over the world come to the selo.

+Geography

+The village is located in the central part of the Korgalzhyn district, on the left bank of the Nura River, at a distance of approximately 302 kilometers (in a straight line) south of the regional center - the city of Kokshetau, and 117 kilometers southwest of the capital of Kazakhstan - the city of Astana.

+The village is located on the Kazakh Uplands.
+The average altitude in the village is about 330 meters above sea level.
+The terrain is a continuous plain with small hills and water areas.

+The village forms a kind of automobile hub: from the east there is the regional highway of KS-16 "Korgalzhyn - Arykty - Sabyndy", from the north - the KS-45 (access to the village of Korgalzhyn) which separates from the R-2 highway "Astana - Korgalzhyn".
+From the south there is a country road from Barshino, Nura District, Karaganda Region.